-On January 29, 2020, the Company completed a financing transaction withtwo investors (the "2020 Convertible Noteholders") whereby the Company issued an aggregate principal amount of \$17.5 million of the First Closing Notes pursuant to the SPA, which, unless earlier converted or redeemed, mature on the fifth anniversary of the issuance and bear interest at a rate equal to the sum of (i) the greater of (a) the three (3)-month London Interbank Offered Rate ("LIBOR") and (b) two percent (2)%, plus (ii) a margin of 2% on the outstanding balance of the First Closing Notes, payable quarterly on the first business day of each calendar quarter.
-The First Closing Notes may be converted at a price of \$6.00 per share, subject to certain adjustments set forth in the SPA, and may not be pre-paid without the consent of the noteholder, provided that the Company must offer to pre-pay such other noteholder on the same terms and conditions.
+In January 2020, the Company completed a financing transaction withtwo investors (the "2020 Convertible Noteholders") whereby the Company issued an aggregate principal amount of \$17.5 million of the First Closing Notes pursuant to the SPA, which, unless earlier converted or redeemed, mature on the fifth anniversary of the issuance and bear interest at a rate equal to the sum of (i) the greater of (a) the three (3)-month Secured Overnight Financing Rate ("SOFR") and (b) two percent2)%, plus (ii) a margin of 2% on the outstanding balance of the First Closing Notes, payable quarterly on the first business day of each calendar quarter.
+The First Closing Notes may be converted at a price of \$6.00 per share, subject to certain adjustments set forth in the SPA and note agreement, and may not be pre-paid without the consent of the noteholder.